mrchicos/software-development/books/DDIA/Chapter2_DataModelsAndQueryLanguages.md

 # Data Models and Query Languages

+ The data format application developers give the database, and mechanism to ask again.

 - Applications are built by layering one data model on top of another, each layer needs to represented by the next-lower layer.
 - Application developers model the world in term of objects, model structures and APIs.
 - Storage layer stores these data structures with data model like JSON, XML documents or tables in relational databases, or a graph model.